ParkYoungWoong/imazip/README.md

 - Type: `Object`,
 - Default: `null`

-Imazip can process a single image while simultaneously creating a thumbnail image of that image.
+Imazip can process a single image while simultaneously creating a thumbnail image of that image.<br/>
-This is useful for distinguishing between image to be saved and image to be displayed.
+This is useful for distinguishing between image to be saved and image to be displayed.<br/>
 The options for the thumbnail image have the same meaning as above.

 ### thumbnail.width